edsu/diss/chapters/07-seeing-software.md

 media, it has needed to adapt its methods of appraisal to accommodate that new delivery mechanism.
-The use cases involving the Google Play Store and Steam illustrate how theories of popularity are baked into software, and how these automated appraisal processes can conflict with human agency as legibility into what has been collected is lost.
+The use cases involving the Google Play Store and Steam illustrate how theories of popularity are baked into software, and how these automated appraisal processes can conflict with human agency as the legibility of what has been collected is lost.

 The multiple generations of the *Juggernaut* database schema and its manifestation in different database systems speak to a history of legibility